How do I know if I have Low T?

 I'm convinced my T is low.
 How do I raise it?

-There are four big options: Injections, gels, boosters, and changing your lifestyle.
+Four ways: Injections, gels, boosters, and changing your lifestyle.

 What about injections?